GPU instances

 tolerations[4].key="scheduling\.cast\.ai/node-template",tolerations[4].operator=Exists

-CAST AI assumes that a custom plugin has full control over the driver installation process and node management.
-If you wish to autoscale GPU nodes using a custom plugin, it needs to be detectable to CAST AI.
+Cast AI assumes that a custom plugin has full control over the driver installation process and node management.
+If you wish to autoscale GPU nodes using a custom plugin, it must be detectable to CAST AI.

 GPU drivers on GCP (GKE)

 Alternatively, you can manually install driver plugins or use custom drivers.
-If CAST AI finds a custom or manually installed plugin, its priority will be higher compared to preinstalled drivers.
+If Cast AI finds a custom or manually installed plugin, its priority will be higher than that of preinstalled drivers.

 Manually installing driver plugin